 - a.
 Physical abuse any acts that may result in the physical harm of a child or young person.
-It can be, but is not limited to: bruising, cutting, hitting, beating, biting, burning, causing abrasions, strangulation, suffocation, drowning, poisoning and fabricated or induced illness. - b.
+It can be, but is not limited to: bruising, cutting, hitting, beating, biting, burning, and causing abrasions, strangulation, suffocation, and drowning, poisoning and fabricated or induced illness. - b.
 Sexual abuse any acts that involve forcing or enticing a child to take part in sexual activities, whether or not they are aware of what is happening.
-Sexual abuse can be, but is not limited to: - a.
-Contact abuse: touching breasts, genital/anal fondling, masturbation, oral sex, penetrative or non-penetrative contact with the anus or genitals, encouraging the child to perform such acts on the perpetrator or another, involvement of the child in activities for the purposes of pornography or prostitution. - Non-contact abuse: exhibitionism, voyeurism, exposure to pornographic or sexual imagery, inappropriate photography or depictions of sexual or suggestive behaviours or comments. - c.
+Sexual abuse can be, but is not limited to: - a) Contact abuse: touching breasts, genital/anal fondling, masturbation, oral sex, penetrative or non-penetrative contact with the anus or genitals, encouraging the child to perform such acts on the perpetrator or another, involvement of the child in activities for the purposes of pornography or prostitution. - b) Non-contact abuse: exhibitionism, voyeurism, exposure to pornographic or sexual imagery, inappropriate photography or depictions of sexual or suggestive behaviours or comments. - c.
 Emotional abuse any act or omission that results in adverse or impaired psychological, social, intellectual and emotional functioning or development.
-This can include: - Patterns of isolation, degradation, constant criticism or negative comparison to others.
-Isolating, corrupting, exploiting or terrorising a child can also be emotional abuse.

-- b.
-Exposure to family/whānau or intimate partner violence. - d.
+This can include: - a) Patterns of isolation, degradation, constant criticism or negative comparison to others.
+Isolating, corrupting, exploiting or terrorising a child can also be emotional abuse. - b) Exposure to family/whānau or intimate partner violence. - d.
 Neglect neglect is the most common form of abuse, and although the effects may not be as obvious as physical abuse, it is just as serious.
-Neglect can be: - o Physical (not providing the necessities of life, like a warm place, food and clothing). - o Emotional (not providing comfort, attention and love). - o Neglectful supervision (leaving children without someone safe looking after them). - Medical neglect (not taking care of health needs). - Educational neglect (allowing chronic truancy, failure to enrol in education or inattention to education needs).
+Neglect can be: - Physical (not providing the necessities of life, like a warm place, food and clothing). - Emotional (not providing comfort, attention and love). - Neglectful supervision (leaving children without someone safe looking after them).